aknavj/aknavj.github.io/_posts/2026-02-28-Implementing-Path-tracer-in-CUDA-for-Doom-3.md

 This feature is pure indulgence — *Doom 3* shipped without volumetric lighting, and adding it is computationally expensive.
 But I wanted to see those flashlight beams cutting through darkness the way they exist in memory, not the way they actually rendered in 2004.

-The implementation ray-marches between the camera and the first surface intersection.
+The kernel ray-marches between the camera and the first surface intersection.
 At each march step, the kernel casts a shadow ray toward the light source, computes distance attenuation, evaluates a Henyey-Greenstein phase function for directional scattering, and accumulates in-scattered radiance modulated by Beer's law transmittance.
 Spotlights enforce a minimum forward scattering bias ($g \geq 0.7$) so that their beams read as visible cones rather than diffuse fog.

 Projected light textures are sampled during the march as well — a light with a colored gel projects that color into the participating medium, not only onto surfaces.
 This is the most expensive feature in the renderer and the one I am least willing to remove.